peterychuang/Flat-Plat/README.md

   * For system-wide installation to `/usr/share/themes`
   * For user-specific installation to `~/.themes`
 3. Use `gnome-tweak-tool` to change the theme.
-4. Optionally, open the `chrome` folder and drag and drop the .crx files onto the Chrome's extensions page (`chrome://extensions/`).

 GDM (Lock/Login Screen)
 ------------------------------
 To change the GDM theme, you need to rewrite a system file.
 Please **be careful** because if it fails, desktop environment may not operate correctly.
 > **Notes:**
 > * Not supported for GNOME 3.14, sorry.